 The biggest issue that comes from two parents separating is determining child custody.
 A child’s best interest is the top priority in making this decision.
 Generally, parents are encouraged to settle it without court intervention, but there are times when they need a family law judge or arbitrator to make the order.

 An experienced family law attorney will help you determine what factors will affect your chances of gaining child custody.
 The guiding policies of determining outcome in these cases, are based on the child’s “best interest.”
-Visit our general child custody page for more information.
+Visit our main child custody page for more information.
 If your child custody case involves a history of domestic violence from a parent, the judge’s decision may be significantly affected.

 Both parents are responsible for the care of the child or children, financially and emotionally.
 If the parents are not together and a court needs to get involved in establishing child support, you need to work with an experienced lawyer.
 Having a good family court lawyer on your side can help you get the child support that you believe your child deserves to grow up well.
 Don’t navigate this complex situation on your own, as your decisions impact the rest of the child’s life.
 For more information about this critical topic, visit our child support page.